joekibz/moringa-wk8/README.md

 Recommendations for deployment and running the pipeline with a cloud-based provider

 1- <b>Check the reputation and track record of the cloud provider</b>: Check the reputation and track record of the cloud provider.
 Look at factors such as the reliability and availability of the services, the level of customer satisfaction, and the level of innovation provided.
-2- <b>Evaluate the offerings of different cloud providers</b>: Look at factors such as the availability of services, the level of security provided, the level of support provided, and the pricing.
+<br>2- <b>Evaluate the offerings of different cloud providers</b>: Look at factors such as the availability of services, the level of security provided, the level of support provided, and the pricing.
-3- <b>Consider the level of vendor lock-in</b>: Consider the level of vendor lock-in with the cloud provider.
+<br>3- <b>Consider the level of vendor lock-in</b>: Consider the level of vendor lock-in with the cloud provider.
 Look at factors such as the level of portability of applications and data, and the ease of switching to a different cloud provider if necessary.

 Notes on my DAG environment

-<br>-On docker desktop run container for postgres db
+-On docker desktop run container for postgres db
 <br>-On docker desktop run container stack for airflow - 7 containers
 <br>-Upload .py file to directory $AIRFLOW_HOME on the web-server container
 <br>-Goto airflow UI on a browser window find the DAG on list, 'unpause' it and trigger it to run the tasks